-Existing bicycle facilities were added to each map in thin black lines along with a 500-foot buffer.
+Existing and proposed bicycle facilities were added to each map with a 500-foot buffer.
 Population and employment within 500 feet were calculated to determine what percentage of the population or employment in 2050 would have relatively easy access to bicycle facilities.

-Within the MPO, approximately X% of the projected population and X% of employment opportunities are within 500 feet of a bicycle facility.
+Within the MPO, approximately 31% of the projected population and 49% of projected employment opportunities will be within 500 feet of a bicycle facility in 2050.
 However, regional biking tends to be limited to smaller zones due to barriers that prohibit bicycling beyond these areas.
-The se maps help identify general areas that would benefit from improved connectivity.
+These maps help identify general areas that would benefit from improved connectivity.